 Article XV: Terms

 15.1 Terms and Limits.
-The Officers and members of the Board shall be elected every two (2) years on odd years at the which meeting shall be held no later than June 30).
-They shall be elected for a term expiring upon the election of their successor.
+The Members of the Board shall be elected on odd years at the AGM, which meeting shall be held prior to DPCA’s annual meeting for that year.
+They shall be elected, for a term of two (2) years, concluding at the next odd year’s AGM.
 No Officer can serve more than two consecutive terms in the same office.

 15.2 Expiration of Term.
-The terms of all incumbent assistant Officers and committee Chairs shall automatically expire upon the election of new Officers in accordance with the foregoing paragraph.
+The terms of all incumbent Board members, appointed Officers, and Committee Chairs shall automatically expire upon the election of a new Leadership Board in accordance with the foregoing paragraph.
+No Officer can serve more than two (2) consecutive terms in the same office.

 15.3 Resignation or Disqualification.
 Any member of the Board may resign by written notice to the Chair or Vice Chair.
 A Member of the Board who is determined to no longer qualify as a Member of DACN by vote of seven (7) members of the Board at a duly convened Board meeting is deemed to have resigned.